MaxineCodes/MochaOpenGL/README.md

 ## GUI
 The application should have a simple GUI so you can play around with all its features.
+- Outliner for showing/selecting meshes in the scene
+- Outliner for showing/selecting materials
+- Outliner for showing/selecting lights
 - Import/Add model button
 - Material GUI to adjust all material properties